Information on ship arrivals, foreign and domestic travel and cargo for 2018.

 Welsh ports also act as the gateway between the Republic of Ireland and the rest of Europe.
-0.3 Mt of goods carried on Irish registered heavy goods vehicles (HGVs) between the Republic of Ireland and Europe passed through Welsh ports.
-73.6% of this traffic passed through ports in North Wales.
+Nearly three quarters (0.4 Mt) of goods carried on Irish registered heavy goods vehicles (HGVs) between the Republic of Ireland and Europe passed through Welsh ports.
+71% of this traffic passed through ports in North Wales.

 Over the long term, total sea passenger movement between the Republic of Ireland and Wales has declined.
-Since the removal of the Holyhead to Dun Laoghaire route in 2015, passenger traffic on the Holyhead to Dublin route has increased.
-74.9% of passengers travelling between the Republic of Ireland and Wales in 2017 used the route between Holyhead and Dublin.
+75.5% of passengers travelling between the Republic of Ireland and Wales in 2018 used the route between Holyhead and Dublin.

 Datasets and interactive tools